The stars at night, shine big and bright, deep in the heart of Texas...

 234 RR 1050, Concan, TX

 Austinites willing to log a few hours in the car and make the trek to Garner State will not be disappointed by the views and starry sights.
-Just three hours outside of Austin sits this state park, remote enough to get a stellar view of the sky.
+Just three hours outside of Austin sits this state park, remote enough to provide a stellar view of the sky.
 Do your best thinking under the star power of Garner State, the most overnighted park in Texas.
 Wake up with the sun for a solar system double feature by staying overnight in onsite cabins.
 This isolated state park offers quiet dark night skies complemented by the rushing, untamed sounds of the Frio River.
-Garner State Park, adventure, and beauty at every turn.
+Garner State Park is full of adventure and beauty at every turn.

 Know of another star site around town?
 Drop us a line at [email protected]